 Instead of rushing through objections to get to the next call, you pause.
 You acknowledge what they said.
 You respond thoughtfully.
 You treat the conversation like it matters — because in lead generation, every conversation does.

-Your Recovery Protocol for Cold Calling Sessions
+Your Recovery Protocol

 Even the best appointment setters coast sometimes.
 The difference is they catch it and correct it in real time.
 Here's the recovery protocol my team uses when they notice their energy dropping mid-session: